 One stacking technique that still seems to fly a bit under the radar, however, is game stacking.
-A game stack is a lineup where you have a team stack (I.E. QB + at least 1 pass catcher from his team) plus at least 1 player from the opposing team.
-Most players have are at least aware of what game stacking is, but is the field utilizing this roster construction enough?
+A game stack is a lineup where you have a team stack (e.g. QB + at least 1 pass catcher from his team) plus at least one player from the opposing team.
+Most players are at least aware of what game stacking is, but is the field utilizing this roster construction enough?
 And does it provide an edge on the field?

 The top chart here is the distribution of the 23 million lineups that used a team stack (e.g. QB + at least one pass catcher teammate) grouped by the number of opposing players used in that same lineup.
 So, an example would be if Kansas City is playing New England, and you stack Patrick Mahomes with Tyreek Hill, and also play Julian Edelman in that same lineup (this is also what we like to call ‘running it back’ with Edelman).
 This example lineup would fall into the bucket 1 above.
 About 36% of all stacks had at least one opponent also in the lineup.
 That’s a decent amount of all lineups, so the question is, is this number too low?